UWFosterIT/simple-level-logger/README.md

 ## Develop

-To add features to this module, git clone the repository, run `npm install`, add tests, make changes, and then execute `npm run transpile` to build the module.
+To add features to this module, git clone the repository, run `npm install`, add tests, make changes.